openstack-archive/fuel-docs/pages/installation-fuel-ui/networks.rst

-By default, the Fuel Master node uses the ``eth0`` interface to serve PXE First of all, you should configure access ports to allow non-tagged PXE booting connections from all slave nodes to the Fuel node.
+By default, the Fuel Master node uses the ``eth0`` interface to serve PXE First of all, you should configure access ports to allow non-tagged PXE booting connections from all Slave nodes to the Fuel node.
 We refer this network as the "Fuel" network.
 By default, the Fuel Master node uses the ``eth0`` interface to serve PXE requests on this network.